You are currently viewing Motorcycle Engine Cut Off Switch: The Complete Lowdown

 • When engaged properly, it has no harmful effects on battery, components, or the engine itself over regular use.

-This important safety feature goes by a few different names.
 Most riders know it as the “kill switch,” since that pretty much sums up its job of killing the engine.
 You might also hear it called the “emergency stop switch” or “engine cut out switch.”
-No matter what you call it, this little guy has a big role to play.

 Instinct kicked in and my thumb jabbed that kill switch without even thinking.
 The engine cut instantly and I was able to wrestle the bike safely to a stop, heart pounding.
 That moment really drove home why they put these switches on bikes.